thefilesareinthecomputer/hey_data/README.md

-    add the ability to follow specific predefined user voice prompts to click windows, open links, type in fields, interact with UIs and apps, edit and crop, adjust settings like brightness and volume, etc. based on voice commands. add knowledge bases and retrieval augmented generation from custom knowledge in a vector database or graph database with a semantic layer. add the ability to talk to chatgpt, the api is not functioning. the assistant run is executing, but the api is not successfully returning a response. vad for bot voice and background noice cancellation, or a way to filter out the bot's own voice from the user's input. chatgpt
+    add the ability to follow specific predefined user voice prompts to click windows, open links, type in fields, interact with UIs and apps, edit and crop, adjust settings like brightness and volume, etc. based on voice commands. add knowledge bases and retrieval augmented generation from custom knowledge in a vector database or graph database with a semantic layer. add the ability to talk to chatgpt, the api is not functioning. the assistant run is executing, but the api is not successfully returning a response. vad (voice activity detection) for bot voice and background noice cancellation, or a way to filter out the bot's own voice from the user's input. chatgpt
         the chatgpt api code in this app is almost working but the chatgpt api is not fully working yet. responses are not coming back from the model but the thread is running.